How To Tip In Croatia: My Insider Tips As A Local

 Is tipping customary in Croatia?

 Tipping is not obligatory in Croatia, but it is appreciated for good service.
-It’s common to leave a tip in restaurants, cafes, and for certain services, especially if you were satisfied with the service.
+It’s common to leave a tip in restaurants and cafes for good service, especially if you are satisfied.

 How much should I tip in restaurants?

-A typical tip in restaurants is around 10% of the bill.
+A typical restaurant tip is around 10% of the bill.
 However, you can adjust the tip based on the level of service and your satisfaction.
 Some restaurants may include a service charge, so check the bill before leaving an additional tip.

 Do I need to tip in cafes and bars?

-Tipping in cafes and bars is not mandatory, but you can leave some loose change or round up the bill as a gesture of appreciation for the service.
+Tipping in cafes and bars is not mandatory, but you can leave some loose change or round up the bill to show appreciation for the service.

 Should I tip taxi drivers?

-Tipping taxi drivers is not expected, but it’s common to round up the fare as a courtesy.
-For exceptional service or help with luggage, you can add a small additional tip.
+Tipping cab drivers is not expected.
+But it is common practice to round up to the nearest whole euro as a courtesy.
+You can say, “Keep the change.”
+For exceptional service or luggage assistance, you can add 10%. tip

 Are there service charges added to bills?

 Tipping tour guides is not mandatory, but it is customary to tip them if you enjoyed the tour.
-A typical tip is around 5-10% of the tour cost.
+A typical tip is 5-10% of the tour’s total cost.

 Should I tip hotel staff in Croatia?

-Tipping hotel staff is not obligatory, but it’s a nice gesture for good service.
-You can leave a small tip for the housekeeping staff or the concierge if they provided helpful assistance.
+Tipping hotel staff is not obligatory, but it’s a small token of appreciation for good service.
+If you receive helpful assistance, you can leave a small tip for the housekeeping staff or the concierge.

 It’s best to tip in the local currency (euro) to avoid confusion or inconvenience.
-If you only have foreign currency, you can ask if it’s acceptable, but it’s better to exchange some money to euros for tipping purposes.
+If you only have foreign currency, you can ask whether it’s acceptable, but it’s better to exchange some money for euros for tipping.

 1. We are arriving to Dubrovnik several days before our tour starts.
 Can you suggest some things to do there?
 We are not “game if thrones” fans so we kinda took that off the list.
 There are lots of cave tours and Montenegro tours but the all get such mixed reviews we are not sure which ones are actually good.. and trustworthy.
 Could you please advise???
 Thank you!!!